mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-go/_index.md

 ## Conclusion

-You now know how to create a Mattermost App in Go.
-If you have questions about building apps or want to show off what you're building, join us on the [Integrations & Apps channel in the Mattermost Community server](https://community.mattermost.com/core/channels/integrations)!
+You now know how to create a Mattermost App in Go that can deploy to serverless environments.
+If you have questions about building Apps or want to show off what you're building, join us on the [Integrations & Apps channel in the Mattermost Community server](https://community.mattermost.com/core/channels/integrations)!